samkusin/clemens_iigs/docs/Plan.md

 ## DONE

+* RTC BRAM reads and writes
+* More debugging utilities
 * RESET handling and CPU initialization
 * Load ROM into an accessible region by emulated instructions
 * Handle first batch of instructions based on ROM code